ROCm-DS/hipDF/docs/install/INSTALL.md

 > [Release Compatibility](https://rocm.docs.amd.com/en/latest/compatibility/compatibility.html)
 > for supported GPU targets.

-To compile CuPy you need a legacy version of Cython.
-You must create the Conda environment file (`cupy_dev.yaml`) as shown below.
+You must create the Conda
+environment file (`cupy_dev.yaml`) as shown below.
 Place this file in the `/tmp/hipdf/cupy` folder.
 You can adapt the Python version to your installed version.
-However, you should not modify the Cython version.

 ```yaml
 # file: cupy.yaml